openMSL/sl-1-1-reflection-based-radar-object-model/README.md

 The outer layer of the model is the [Modular OSMP Framework](https://gitlab.com/tuda-fzd/perception-sensor-modeling/modular-osmp-framework) by FZD.
 It specifies ways in which models using the [Open Simulation Interface (OSI)](https://github.com/OpenSimulationInterface/open-simulation-interface) are to be packaged for their use in simulation environments using [FMI 2.0](https://fmi-standard.org).

-The actual logic of the model is packed in so called strategies.
+The actual logic of the model is packed in so-called strategies.
 This is where the magic happens.
 The `apply()` function of the strategy is called by the `do_calc()` function of the Framework.
 There are four subsequent strategies as shown in the image below.